20 Best Day Trips from Sedona, Arizona (+ Travel Tips!)

 Lowell Observatory was established in 1894 and has the title of being one of the oldest observatories in the US.

-You can get a general admission pass and enjoy the 127 years of astronomical exploration, follow in the footsteps of the man who found Pluto in 1930, discover planets, distant gas clouds, participate in seminars and tours, and so much more.
+You can get a general admission pass and enjoy the 127 years of astronomical exploration, follow in the footsteps of the man who found Pluto in 1930, discover planets, and distant gas clouds, participate in seminars and tours, and so much more.

 Lowell Observatory - Lissandra Melo - Shutterstock